 With your certificate in hand, apply for an account with the DOT/FMCSA (Federal Motor Carrier Safety Administration).
 The DOT, who will automatically issue you your 10-digit National Registry number (required to schedule your national exam), will take 1 to 3 weeks to verify your medical credentials (closer to 3 if there is a national holiday involved) and you will only know you have been verified once you can schedule the national exam.
 Wait at least 1 week after you have applied with the DOT and then attempt to schedule your exam online with either PSI or Prometric.
 You may be able to expedite the DOT verification process by contacting the DOT at FMCTECHSUP@dot.gov 1 week after you have received your 10-digit registry number and respectfully request an update on your verification.

-During the time you are waiting to be verified you can go back over our program’s required reading as often as necessary, and also read our additional reference materials, which are not required reading but highly recommended- especially considering you can only take the $79 national exam once every 30 days if you do not pass the first time.
+During the time you are waiting to be verified you can go back over our program’s required reading as often as necessary, and also read our additional reference materials, which are not required reading but highly recommended.

 Once you sit for and pass the national exam you must wait the 1 -3 weeks for the testing company to notify the DOT that you passed the exam and for the DOT to email you your final certificate and the green light to begin performing CDL examinations in all the states you are licensed to practice in.
 You may be able to expedite this process by contacting the DOT at FMCTECHSUP@dot.gov 1 week after you passed the national exam and respectfully request an update on your final NRCME certification.